 Spray Tan During Pregnancy

 Spray tans are the safest method of tanning while pregnant.
 This is because sun-tanning exposes the skin to harmful UV rays and skin during pregnancy can be very sensitive to burns.
 On the other hand tanning beds have been identified as a leading cause for melanoma by the Skin Cancer Foundation.
+For more information on suntanning while pregnant check our article – can you tan while pregnant.

 Therefore, one of the safest ways to tan when pregnant is to use a spray tan.
 However, you should be mindful to pick good-quality spray tans that do not have harmful chemicals.
 This is something that you cannot compromise on, as oftentimes pregnancy enhances allergic reactions and you have to be safe when pregnant.